How to protect your dog from the beach hazards

 Prevention is the best solution here too.
 Do not let your dog swim unattended or for long periods.
 If your dog enjoys fetching in the water, pick flat floating toys.
 That allows them to fetch without opening their mouth so wide.

 Rules and regulations in your area: GO REMOTE

 Before you head out, inform yourself about the rules and regulations that apply to your area when it comes to letting your dog free.
 For my peace of mind, I choose remote beaches.
-The fewer the people, the better the fun.
+The fewer the people, the greater the fun.

 Crowded beaches are not ideal for the kind of craziness that possesses my dog.
 Aria gets ecstatic at the beach.
 She cannot be contained, and I wouldn’t attempt it.
 We need a safe distance, at least 50 to 60 meters, from the nearest bather for Aria to be able to be fully herself without being a bother to anyone.
 Of course I keep her harness and leash in sight in case I need to restrict her.

-In any case, know what applies to your area.
 In some areas, dogs are allowed to be at the beach but not in the water.
 In others, they are not allowed at all.
 I find this obnoxious, but the law is not on our side, and I would never advise anybody to break the law (..publicly).

 So, how do you protect your dog from the beach hazards?

 - Monitor your dog’s activities